jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 The second function returns an integer array, representd by its third argument - *int\* recommendedShows*.
 Each element of this array is an index of a tv show that will be recommended to the user.
 It is the caller's responsibility to allocate and reclaim memory for this array.

-These two functions assume the **RecommendationSystem** class has two member variables,
+These two functions assume the **RecommendationSystem** class has these two member variables,

 ```cpp
 int** userMovieRatingsMatrix;